A Wild Love for the World

 Ms. Tippett: Something that’s very intriguing to me is that you were talking about the environment, and I think maybe — I’m not sure if you called yourself an environmental activist, but being one way before that was something that so many people are talking about.
 Tell me about how that awakening came in your life.

 Ms. Macy: Well, it came about very naturally.
 I was always responsive to issues when they arose.
-And then in the ’70s, it became quite vivid for me and quite compelling as through my son — my second son — through a papery road in his environmental engineering course at college that I learned about what nuclear power generation was doing in even the thermal pollution, let alone the radioactive contamination.
+And then in the ’70s, it became quite vivid for me and quite compelling as through my son — my second son — through a paper he wrote in his environmental engineering course at college that I learned about what nuclear power generation was doing in even the thermal pollution, let alone the radioactive contamination.
 And so, side by side with him, I stepped into direct activism, going together to occupy the Seabrook reactor before it could open and protesting down at the Nuclear Regulatory Commission.

 I learned piles there.
 And that had a great spiritual teaching for me too, Krista, because it led me into fascination, if not obsession — I’ll say obsession — with long-term radioactive contamination through our processes of making weapons and generating power that insisted that I open my mind to reaches of time that had stretched both my heart and my intellect.